top of page

 What I learned

-I also practiced leadership skills when it came to our group, since I delegated tasks and tried to lead our group in the right direction.
+I also practiced leadership skills within our group, delegating tasks and guiding them in the right direction.

 What I would do next

-For this project, we were limited in scope and time and were instructed to limit the amount of screens we created.
-I would have liked to showcase the flow of writing a review.
+For this project, we were limited in scope and time and were instructed to limit the number of screens we created.
+I would have liked to showcase additional flows of writing a review and the map functionality.

 We had initial user tests.
-However, our final prototypes could benefit from additional user testing to give us more insight on improving it.
+However, our final prototypes could benefit from additional user testing to provide us with more insight into how to improve them.